Now that we know how to use the basics of Vault, it is important to understand

 $ vault write auth/github/config organization=hashicorp Success!
 Data written to: auth/github/config $ vault write auth/github/map/teams/my-team value=default,my-policy Success!
 Data written to: auth/github/map/teams/my-team

 The first command configures Vault to pull authentication data from the "hashicorp" organization on GitHub.
-The next command tells Vault to map any users who are members of the team "my-team" (in the hashicorp organization) to map to the policies "default" and "my-policy".
+The next command tells Vault to map any users who are members of the team "my-team" (in the hashicorp organization) to the policies "default" and "my-policy".
 These policies do not have to exist in the system yet - Vault will just produce a warning when we login.

 As a user, you may want to find which auth methods are enabled and available: